-SCHEDULE OF FINDINGS ANI D QUESTIONED COSTS
+SCHEDULE OF FINDINGS AND QUESTIONED CO)STS

-SUMMARY OF AUDITOR'S RESULTS FOR THE YEAR ENDED JUNE 30, 2017
+SUMMARY OF AUDITOR'S RESULTS FOR THE YEAR ENDED JUNE 30, 2018

-FINANCIAL STATEMENTS Type of auditor's report issued on whe were prepared in accordance with G. Unmodified Internal control over financial reportin g: Material weaknesses identified?
-No Significant deficiencies identified? ?
-None reported Noncompliance material to financial s tatements noted?
-No FEDERAL AWARDS Internal control over major Federal pro ograms: Material weaknesses identified?
-No Significant deficiencies identified?
-None reported Type of auditor's report issued on com Unmodified Any audit findings disclosed that are re 2 CFR Section 200.516(a) of the Unifo equired to be reported in accordance with orm Guidance?
-No Identification of major Federal program ms: CFDA Number Name of Federal Program or Cluster 59.046 Microloan Demonstration Program Dollar threshold used to distinguish be Auditee qualified as low-risk auditee? \$ 750,000 Yes
+FINANCIAL STATEMENTS Type of auditor's report issue d on whether the financial statements audited Unmodified were prepared in accordance e with GAAP: Internal control over financia l reporting: Material weaknesses iden tified?
+No Significant deficiencies id lentified?
+None reported Noncompliance material to fi nancial statements noted?
+No FEDERAL AWARDS Internal control over major F ederal programs: Material weaknesses iden tified?
+No Significant deficiencies id lentified?
+None reported Type of auditor's report issue d on compliance for major Federal programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR Section 200.516(a) of the Uniform Guidance?
+No Identification of major Feder al programs: CFDA Number Name of Federal Program or Cluster 59.046 Microloan Demonstration Program Dollar threshold used to disti nguish between Type A and Type B programs: \$ 750,000 Auditee qualified as low-risk Yes - 1

-FINANCIAL STATEMENT FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2017
+FINANCIAL STATEMENT FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2018